 Our talented team of students, faculty and associates are working together on these key projects:

 We are producing accounts that detail the Ecological Footprint and Biocapacity of all nations on the planet, from 1961 to the most recent data available, using international datasets.
 Details include the components of cropland, grazing land, built-up land, forest land, fishing grounds, and the carbon footprint.
 We are producing the accounts for the Footprint Data Foundation to inform individuals, communities and government leaders to better manage limited resources, reduce economic risk, and improve well-being.
 Data on a national and global basis, by year, and by component, are available at data.footprintnetwork.org as one of many products listed on this page.

 Ontario's Ecological Footprint and Biocapacity

-We are deriving measures and trends from 2005 to 2015 of Ontario's Ecological Footprint of consumption, and the Biocapacity of lands and waters within Ontario.
-Results are derived using provincial, national and international data, following the Ecological Footprint Standards.
+We derived measures and trends from 2005 to 2015 of Ontario's Ecological Footprint of consumption, and the Biocapacity of lands and waters within Ontario.
+Results were derived using provincial, national and international data, following the Ecological Footprint Standards.
 This allows results to be compared to national and global trends and measures, and to inform measures of sustainability by comparing Ecological Footprint and Biocapacity.
-This work will inform the Ontario Biodiversity Strategy through the leadership of the Ontario Biodiversity Council.
+This work informs the Ontario Biodiversity Strategy through the leadership of the Ontario Biodiversity Council.

 Understanding the footprint literature